lmorenog2021/lmorenog2021.github.io/_posts/2024-1-24-Montecarlo-Localization.md

 layout: post
 title: Task 5 - Montecarlo Localization
 ---
-# Objective of this task
+# Objective of this task and test
 We want to use a probabilistic approach to finding the location of the robot in a known map.
 Using the LIDAR the robot comes equipped with as the only sensor to rely on.

 # How does our algorithm work